 Procedures If Your Spouse Is Already in the U.S.

-If, however, your spouse entered the U.S. without inspection, or you are a permanent resident rather than a citizen, your situation is more complicated than this article can address.
+If your spouse entered the U.S. without inspection, or you are a permanent resident whose spouse is no longer in legal status or has worked illegally in the U.S., your situation is more complicated than this article can address.
 You may have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 Entering Into a Legally Valid Marriage